amida-tech/orange-api/README.md

 `MONGO_SSL` [`false`] Enable SSL for the connection to MongoDB.
 - In production, set to true.

+`MONGO_CERT_CA` Optional.
+Used if set and `MONGO_SSL` is `true`.
+Specifies an SSL cert to trust for the connection to MongoDB.
+If not set, only Mozilla's list of root certs are trusted.

 ### Integration With Amida Auth Microservice

 `JWT_SECRET` (Required) [None] Must match value of the JWT secret being used by your `amida-auth-microservice` instance.